rikosintie/CookBook/Aruba/AOS-CX/mgmt-interface.md

 ```

 ## The Linux shell
 The CX line allows you to drop into the Linux shell.
 Bash is the default shell.
-See `customizing the bash shell` </br>
-in this repo for information on making shell more user friendly and safer!
+See [customizing the bash shell](https://github.com/rikosintie/CookBook/blob/main/Aruba/AOS-CX/Bash.md) for information on making shell more user friendly and safer!

 To drop into the shell use the `start-shell` command.
 Here you can see that the mgmt interface is eth0 in the shell.
 ```